 These can be reserved online from 24 hours before, or a number is put aside for walkups on the day.

-You can also walk through the decommissioned US submarine the USS Bowfin which had a number of successful missions in the Pacific.
+You can also walk through the decommissioned US submarine, the USS Bowfin, which had several successful missions in the Pacific.

 9. Kayak the Mokulua Islands, Oahu

 Those looking for a different adventure on the island of Oahu should absolutely set aside a day to kayak to the stunning Mokulua Islands!

 The Mokulua Islands are two small, rocky sanctuaries found an hour’s kayaking trip from the mainland, starting from Kailua Beach.
 Here, birds nest during their breeding season, Hawaiian monk seals bask in the sand, and sea turtles lap in the waves.